SvenGarson/pong/working/working_notes.md

   + How to make builds for different platforms?
   + How to test the game?

-## Collision detection and resolution
-- move paddles to position
-- integrate ball
-- resolve collision for all edges and paddles

 ## Code
 - Use a linter
 - Implement testing and development build flags - Through executable arguments?